More on Life Insurance

 |40 and under||30x|

-Check out the graphs below to get a sense of what you might pay for an instant decision life insurance policy through Brighthouse.
-You’ll notice that, as with any other life insurance policy, the earlier you get coverage, the less you’ll end up paying.
+Check out the graphs below to compare sample quotes for an instant decision life insurance policy through Brighthouse.
+You’ll notice that, as with any other life insurance policy, the younger you are when you get coverage, the less you’ll end up paying.

 Many life insurance policies come with additional coverage called life insurance riders and an instant decision policy from Brighthouse is no different.
 SimplySelect policies come with two riders that you can utilize while you are still alive: